- 01. Academic Support: Until What Age Should Parents Help With Homework?

 - The inability to fully grasp and understand their child's homework assignments.
 This can result in frustrating parents who do prioritize helping the young pupil,

 - An extremely busy and hectic schedule that leaves barely anytime for homework help.

 What makes this all worse is that the 11% of parents who dedicate more than an hour, are often too intense and intervene way more than they should.
-These overbearing parents even question the UK Education System's curriculum and the schoolteachers.

 The answer is clear: teachers know best.